Legal Challenges To Trump’s Disaster Declaration Unlikely To Succeed

 The right-leaning makeup of the court has shifted meaningfully over the years, not inconsequentially through two staunchly conservative picks nominated by Trump himself.
 Trump appointees Neil Gorsuch and Brett Kavanaugh could very well join other conservative members of the court in defending the constitutionality of the emergency declaration, which is the first declaration since 2001 to include military action.
 Chief Justice John Roberts, who has generally been found to be the divided court’s swing vote, could ultimately break the tie.

-Legal experts predict that any challenge to the declaration could ultimately play out in a manner very similar to the travel ban instituted early in the Trump presidency, which ultimately ended in the president’s favor with the Supreme Court largely deferring to a sitting president on matters of national security and immigration, argument very much in line with Trump’s current defense of his wall funding.
+Legal experts predict that any challenge to the declaration could ultimately play out in a manner very similar to the travel ban instituted early in the Trump presidency, which ultimately ended in the president’s favor with the Supreme Court largely deferring to a sitting president on matters of national security and immigration, arguments very much in line with Trump’s current defense of his wall funding.

 “Courts are reluctant to second-guess the president on matters of national security,” said Peter Shane, a professor at Ohio State University’s Moritz College of Law, who predicts that the wall funding will likely be upheld if it makes it to the Supreme Court.